Becoming an Optician in Alabama

 In Alabama, there are no educational or licensing requirements to become an optician.
 However, many employers in the state may prefer to hire someone with a license or certificate.
 Furthermore, a formal education can mean more job opportunities and a higher salary.
 Most employers in Alabama do require that prospective employees have a high school diploma or equivalent, and many require one to two years of work experience.

-Certification for Opticians in Alabama
+Optician Certification in Alabama

 Not only is a license not required to work as an optician in the state of Alabama, there is not a statewide license available either.
 However, certification through the American Board of Opticianry (ABO) and the National Contact Lens Examiners (NCLE) may increase one’s chances of being hired.